elaimaz/elaimaz/README.md

 ---

 ### :technologist: Who am i?
+A Brazilian developer (since 2019) with a degree in Computer Science.
+Currently, I am working in the field of ATMs and digital payments.
+In addition to my work, I am fascinated by topics such as performance and game development in computing, constantly seeking to expand my knowledge in these areas.

+Outside the world of technology, my personal interests include sports, hiking, music, games, books, and cinema.

 <!--
 **elaimaz/elaimaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.